expressjs/multer/README.md

 ### `req.files`

-req.files is a object where the key is the fieldname, and the value is information about the file.

-Each file has the following properties:
+req.files is an array of objects containing information about the file.
+Each object has the following properties:

 Key | Description | Note
 --- | --- | ---